 We do this by offering road safety education to all members of the public, focusing specifically on pre-drivers/young drivers and motorcyclists.

-The FireBike Project
+The FireBike Project for motorcyclists

 Our FireBike team attends events and biker gatherings throughout Suffolk and the Eastern Region, to talk to riders about road safety.